Enterprise Data Custody

 Note: Enterprise data custody is managed on a per-environment basis.
 If you have multiple environments, you must configure each environment separately.

-Once you have enabled this feature, all new data collected will be stored in your bucket, but existing data will not be migrated.
+After you have enabled this feature, all new data collected will be stored in your bucket, but existing data will not be migrated.

 AWS S3